-After your divorce, you and your ex need to learn to co-parent together.
+After your divorce, you and your ex must learn to co-parent together.
 It’s important to set co-parenting boundaries so you both can move on & start over.
 These co parenting boundaries and tips will set you up for success.

 Co-Parenting Boundaries You Want To Set

 How to Establish Co-Parenting Boundaries that Involve Your Ex, without Your Ex Being Too Involved in Your New Family

 After your divorce, if you have children, they will need and want to have both parents as part of their lives.
 They will want both mom and dad at their school activities, sporting events, and even when they are grown, at graduations and weddings.
 Including your Ex in your children’s lives while co-parenting and setting boundaries with your family’s life takes some work, but can be done.
 One of the coparenting ground rules and how to establish co-parenting boundaries with your ex is to set boundaries so that you can both be involved with the kids’ lives, but yet move on with yours (and keep everything else separate).

 Have regular communication with your Ex.
 Check in with him or her once a week, if needed.
 Discuss and talk about issues that pertain to the kids.
 This can be done over the phone or by email.
 It should never be handled during pick up or drop off times.